The Book of Esther in the Age of Rembrandt Featuring Masterworks by Rembrandt and His Contemporaries to Open at the Jewish Museum March 2025

 Exhibition Support

-Major support is also provided by: the Leon Levy Foundation and Denise Littlefield Sobel, together with Achelis and Bodman Foundation, Alfred J. Grunebaum & Ruth Grunebaum Sondheimer Memorial Fund, The Jamnik Family, David L. Klein Jr Foundation, Samuel H. Kress Foundation, Robert Lehman Foundation, Reuben and Jane Leibowitz Foundation, Joan Rosenbaum Exhibition Endowment, Sudarsky Family Foundation, and other generous donors.
-The exhibition is also supported as part of the Dutch Culture USA FUTURE 400 program by the Consulate General of the Netherlands in New York.
+Major support at the Jewish Museum is also provided by the Leon Levy Foundation and Denise Littlefield Sobel, together with Achelis and Bodman Foundation, Alfred J. Grunebaum & Ruth Grunebaum Sondheimer Memorial Fund, The Jamnik Family, David L. Klein Jr Foundation, Samuel H. Kress Foundation, Robert Lehman Foundation, Reuben and Jane Leibowitz Foundation, National Endowment for the Arts, Joan Rosenbaum Exhibition Endowment, Sudarsky Family Foundation, and other generous donors.
+This exhibition is also supported as a part of the Dutch Culture USA FUTURE 400 program by the Consulate General of the Netherlands in New York.

 About the Jewish Museum

 The Jewish Museum is an art museum committed to illuminating the complexity and vibrancy of Jewish culture for a global audience.
-Located on New York City’s famed Museum Mile, in the landmarked Warburg mansion, the Jewish Museum was the first institution of its kind in the United States and is one of the oldest Jewish museums in the world.
-The Museum offers diverse exhibitions and programs and maintains a unique collection of nearly 30,000 works of art, ceremonial objects, and media reflecting the global Jewish experience over more than 4,000 years.
+Located on New York City’s famed Museum Mile, in the landmarked Warburg Mansion, the Jewish Museum was the first institution of its kind in the United States and is one of the oldest Jewish museums in the world.
+The Museum offers diverse exhibitions and programs and maintains a unique collection of nearly 30,000 works of art, ceremonial objects, and other mediums reflecting the global Jewish experience over more than 3,500 years.
 The public may call 212.423.3200 or visit TheJewishMuseum.org for more information.

 Press contacts